pseudo-exchange/nym/deed/README.md

 1. Initialization
 2. IF too many keys -- Remove Keys until only escrow
-3. IF owner changes mind -- Revert Ownership
+3. IF owner changes mind -- change ownership via escrow
-4. Transfer ownership
+4. change ownership only possible upon auction finalized by new owner

 #### Initialization